 Best Mexican Restaurants Orange County

 If you’ve ever lived in Orange County, chances are you’ve had the pleasure of eating at one of the 13 Avila’s El Ranchito locations.
 Known for delicious homestyle cooking and a fun, friendly ambiance, the long-standing Costa Mesa location has been serving local generations of regulars for over 47 years.
 The secret behind this success?
 Well, it’s all in the family.

-Daughter of Salvador and Margarita Avila, María Elena was raised in the business from the time the original location opened in Huntington Park, and her passion for the family legacy has only grown over time.
+MarĆa Elena, daughter of Salvador and Margarita Avila, grew up in the business from the moment the original Huntington Park location opened.
+Her passion for the family legacy has only deepened over time.

 Credit: Timothy Kwon

-Mama’s authentic recipes that were handed down from generations have created a living legacy that can be tasted and seen by anyone who sits at a table and holds a menu in their hands.
+Mama’s authentic recipes, passed down for generations, create a living legacy that comes to life with every dish and menu.
 On the front cover of that menu, you’ll find an iconic picture of Mama Avila standing in the first Avila’s kitchen wearing her own apron from home, radiating an expression that can only be described as pure joy.
-It was a Kodak moment taken shortly after the first location opened and was captured completely by chance, back in a time when cameras and photos were reserved for special occasions.
+This Kodak moment occurred shortly after the first location opened when someone unexpectedly captured it in an era of special-occasion photography.

+Best Mexican Restaurants Orange County